History Files

 The siege of Antioch in 1098

-Antioch may have been held by the sultanate of Rum for the thirteen years between 1085-1098, but the siege of Antioch depicted here saw it captured by Crusader forces, following which a semi-independent Crusader principality was formed around it
+The ancient city of Antioch was held by the sultanate of Rum for the thirteen years between 1085-1098 following its capture from the Eastern Roman empire, until the siege of Antioch as depicted here saw it captured by Crusader forces, following which a semi-independent Crusader principality was formed around it

 1101 - 1103